metabase/metabase/docs/databases/connections/mongodb.md

    mongodb+srv://metabot:metapass@my-test-cluster.a5ej7.mongodb.net/DATABASE_NAME?retryWrites=true&w=majority&appName=my-test-cluster
    ```

+If you're using Metabase fields to input connection information for your Atlas cluster instead of using the connection string, you might need to turn on **Use DNS SRV when connecting**.

 See more information about [Advanced options](#settings-common-to-both-connection-options).

-If you are using Metabase fields to input connection information for your Atlas cluster instead of using the connection string, you might need to turn on **Use DNS SRV when connecting**.

 ## Configuring SSL via the command line